jaakkopasanen/ABX/README.md

 - `name` is the title of the test and is displayed to the user at the top of each test screen and in the results page.
 - `description` of the test is a single piece of text shown to the user below the title.
 Markdown is not supported here.
 - `options` list the audio clip names.
 The clips will be randomly shuffled in each test iteration.
 - `repeat` tells how many iterations of the test should be done.
+Optional, defaults to 10 iterations.

 `email` specifies the email address where the results should be sent to.
 This is optional and can be omitted if you don't wish to collect the results.
 The results will be provided as JSON documents.